ccollicutt/ccollicutt.github.io/_posts/2019-05-17-install-and-boot-older-kernel-ubuntu.md

 4****	menuentry 'Ubuntu, with Linux 4.4.0-22-generic (recovery mode)' --class ubuntu --class gnu-linux --class gnu --class os $menuentry_id_option 'gnulinux-4.4.0-22-generic-recovery-3bfdf15c-91ab-470e-a04a-6d95c9a1fbac' {
 ```

-Under the submenu at entry 3 is what we want.
-But numbering restarts with the submenu.
-So if we want to boot the 4.4.0-22 kernel we need submenu 1 and menuentry 2.
+Under the submenu at entry 3 is the older kernel.
+However, numbering restarts with the submenu.
+So to boot the 4.4.0-22 kernel the required entry is submenu 1 and menuentry 2.

 We add this to /etc/default/grub.
 Currently it's set to 0.

 ```
 root@old-kernely:~# grep GRUB_DEFAULT /etc/default/grub
 GRUB_DEFAULT=0
 ```

-Lets set it to "1>2".
+Set it to "1>2".

 ```
 root@old-kernely:~# grep GRUB_DEFAULT /etc/default/grub
 GRUB_DEFAULT="1>2"
 ```

-And update grub.
+Update grub.

 ```
 root@old-kernely:~# update-grub